 - If a plea agreement can be reached before any charges are filed at all

 In some instances, certain plea agreements may be reached before any official charges are filed or added to your record.
 This is why it is so important to contact a professional defense lawyer from the very beginning stages of your case.

-If you are facing criminal charges at a federal level, having the right federal defense attorney in your corner is essential.
-Whether you’ve been contacted by a federal agent or simply suspect that allegations may be brought against you, an experienced Tampa federal lawyer is a must.
+If you are facing criminal charges at a federal level, having the right defense attorney in your corner is essential.
 Joffe Law, P.A. is available to help residents of Tampa, FL and those who reside in the Hillsborough County area.
 He is an experienced federal attorney and an expert on federal crime.
-Knowing that you have an experienced professional at your side can bring you peace of mind and may well help you avoid many severe federal consequences.
-No matter what federal crime you’re facing, retaining a Hillsborough County federal defense lawyer immediately after being arrested is a wise move.
+Knowing that you have an experienced professional at your side can bring you peace of mind and may well help you avoid many severe consequences.
+No matter what type of serious crime you’re facing, retaining a Hillsborough County federal defense lawyer immediately after being arrested is a wise move.

 You may select a public defender, whose services will be provided to you free of charge by the government.
 A private Tampa federal defense lawyer like David Joffe does not provide services free of charge.
 So, what’s the difference between a public defender and private counsel?
 While public defenders generally are well-meaning, they often are overloaded with cases, which could severely limit the time spent on your defense.
 When a person’s future is on the line, many choose to hire a private federal defense attorney, who can ensure that the case gets the time and attention it needs for the most potent defense.

 What types of cases does a federal defense lawyer handle?